Olegator8800/ReyOrm/README.md

 What is ReyOrm?
 -----------------

-The experimental version orm for Bitrix.
+The experimental version ORM for Bitrix.

 Installation